lilygoose89/coco/_drafts/does-thailand-have-a-digital-nomad-visa.md

 For those who are ready to move to Thailand now or can't afford to just wait around though, what are the current alternatives?

-In the next section, we'll break down the top visa options for digital nomads in Thailand, explain some of the who and hows, and link you to recommended resources for further reading or assistance.
+In the next section, we'll break down the top visa options for digital nomads in Thailand, explain some of the who and hows.
+If you're looking for a detailed how-to guides for any of the visas below, this is not it.
+We do, however, link to official websites and well-researched resources we trust.

+\*DISCLAIMER FOR THOSE WHO DON'T UNDERSTAND HOW BLOGS AND THE MODERN INTERNET WORKS\* None of what you read below constitutes legal advice.
+CoCo is not a legal company and the writer of this blog is not a lawyer.
+Use the information below at your own risk.

 ## A Digital Nomad's Visa Options in Thailand